Meteor-Community-Packages/meteor-autocomplete/README.md

 - `matchAll`: `false` (default) to match only fields starting with the matched string. (see below)
 - `filter`: (optional) An object that will be merged with the autocomplete selector to limit the results to more specific documents in the collection.
 - `template`: The template that should be used to render each list item.
-- `callback`: (optional) A function which is called with one argument, when an item is selected.
+- `callback`: (optional) A function which is called when an item is selected with arguments `(doc, element)`, corresponding to the document of the selected item and the active input field.

 ##### Regex Specification and Options